 In the end credits, payroll company is spelt incorrectly - Compagny.
 See more »

-In the Steven Spielberg movie E.T., why is the alien brown?
+In the Steven Spielberg movie "E.T.," why is the alien brown?
 No reason.
-In Love Story, why do the two characters fall madly in love with each other?
+In "Love Story," why do the two characters fall madly in love with each other?
 No reason.
-In Oliver Stone's JFK, why is the President suddenly assassinated by some stranger?
+In Oliver Stone's "JFK," why is the President suddenly assassinated by some stranger?
 No reason.
-In the excellent Chain Saw Massacre by Tobe Hooper, why don't we ever see the characters go to the bathroom or wash their hands like people do in real life?
+In the excellent "Chain Saw Massacre" by Tobe Hooper, why don't we ever see the characters go to the bathroom or wash their hands like people do in real life?
 Absolutely no reason.
-Worse, in The Pianist by Polanski, how come...
+Worse, in "The Pianist" by Polanski, how come...

 [...]
 See more »

 33 of 58 people found this review helpful.

 Was this review helpful to you?